Section D. Safeguarding

 Bishop John said: “I am most grateful to the Social Care Institute for Excellence for their thorough audit of safeguarding arrangements in the Diocese of Worcester.
 Safeguarding children and adults is of the utmost importance and it is reassuring that the auditors found no major gaps in our provision.
 We welcome their suggestions of areas for further development; these are mostly around the further improvement of actions or structures already in place in the Diocese.
 We are implementing our action plan in response to these considerations so as to be as safe a church as possible for all God’s people.”

 Independent Chair of Safeguarding

 The Diocesan Safeguarding Group has the responsibility of the governance of safeguarding of children and vulnerable adults in the Church of England in the Diocese of Worcester.
 The key purpose of the Group is to ensure that proper safeguarding procedures are in place, that all Church bodies and relevant people are aware of them and of their responsibilities, that they are being effectively implemented and that appropriate training is provided.
-The Independent Chair of the Diocesan Safeguarding Group is Richard Carter.
+The Independent Chair of the Diocesan Safeguarding Group is Geoff Taylor-Smith.

 Using the navigation menu on the left or the links below, you can find information about safeguarding and recruitment policy, training, advice and forms.